FowlerLab/Enrich2/docs/introduction.rst

 * Identifier

 	An arbitrary label (such as a target gene name) for barcode assignment.
 Stored as the label string.
-Identifiers are counted as the sum of counts for associated barcodes as defined by a barcode-identifier map.
+Identifiers are counted as the sum of counts for associated barcodes as defined by a barcode-identifier map or specified as counts.

 .. _intro-seqlibs: